huynguyen03dev/open_deep_research/README.md

 cp .env.example .env
 ```

+> **💡 Moonshot Integration**: For educational use with Moonshot models, see the [Moonshot Integration](#-moonshot-integration) section below for setup instructions using kimi-free-api.

 4. Launch the assistant with the LangGraph server locally to open LangGraph Studio in your browser:

 ```bash